TuanTran1504/Optimization-LLM-Agent/README.md

 Optimization and Solution Delivery – The system integrates high-performance solvers (e.g., OR-Tools, Concorde, LKH) to compute efficient routes and explain the results clearly.

-Open AI Key and Google Map API Key is needed to run this \
-Put them in a .env file in the root and in the extraction_tools folders

 ## ⚙️ Setup